Protecting your digital assets

 In the event of a security breach, our incident team will be on hand to triage, advise and act appropriately depending on the severity of the incident.

 Helping you grow with confidence

 At 6point6, we take a pragmatic approach to cyber security.
 We believe that security events of some degree are likely in any organisation.
 We focus on proactive measures to protect and minimise risks to your critical data and infrastructure with our annual service options, which offer proactive monitoring and industry specific cyber intelligence, so that you can grow your business with confidence.

 Our approach ensures that each target data stream or infrastructure has been assessed and prioritised with specific response and remediation plans to identify, contain and resolve any such security event.
 Our response times are scaled appropriate to the scope, scale and severity of the incident.

 Our Incident Response is delivered with a 3-tiered model which is based on a service level response time and is charged with either a per response fee or an annual retainer model.

 Our team works quickly to minimise both the disruption to your business operations and any financial losses.

-- Incident Handlers: Experts in remediation, managing the breach remotely
+- Incident handler: An expert in remediation, managing the breach remotely and supporting incident management

 New technology is transforming the way immigration services are delivered; making it faster and easier for members of the public to apply for visas and for Home Office staff to make millions of decisions each year.